-Most Chinese people have moved to the San Gabriel area (the biggest Chinese population in Los Angeles and what residents call ‘New Chinatown’).
+Most Chinese and or Chinese Americans have moved to the San Gabriel area (the biggest Chinese population in Los Angeles and what residents call ‘New Chinatown’).
 Because of this, Chinatown entered another period of neglect and scarcity.

 Nowadays, the opening of new restaurants/galleries, the celebration of special events, and the overall booming of Downtown Los Angeles have painted a bright rainbow over the area.

 It is a fun area that immerses you in the past and present of Los Angeles.
 I am providing you with tons of ideas to make the most of your visit to the area.

 The main artery in the area is Broadway Street.
 There are signs pointing visitors to the main sights and buildings.
 The place gets alive during the weekends.

 This long gate, composed of two dragons looking at each other, marks the entrance to Chinatown.

 Without a doubt, the prettiest part of Chinatown was created to resemble the streets of Shanghai.
 Movies such as Lethal Weapon and Rush Hour have been filmed here.